stjet/pla-den-tor/README.md

-The most legalest private file (specifically manga and anime) hosting ever, on TOR.
+The most legalest private file (specifically for manga, anime, music) hosting ever, on TOR.
 Includes a manga viewer.
 Nothing fancy.
 Uses HTTP Basic Authentication with daily rotating password derived from a master password.

 Most of the code is a modification of [hedgeblog](https://github.com/jetstream0/hedgeblog), albeit with some pretty significant modifications in places (templates, host.ts, build.ts, saki.ts).